(Editor's note: This story was originally published on Aug. 11, 2020 and has been updated to reflect current events.)

 Ryan: Everybody said I picked him up because he punched Geno.
 Man, that had absolutely nothing to do with it.
 I like both those kids.
 But literally, that's how everybody took it.
 Quite honestly, I never cared that people took it that way.
 We needed players.
 IK was a young kid that I thought had some talent and could develop.
 It had nothing to do with punching Geno.
 Come on.
 The fact that I made him captain, yeah, that was kind of an F-you thing to do, but I did it every single week whenever somebody played their former team.

 Enemkpali lasted the 2015 season with the Bills but never played another NFL game.
 The following year, he suffered a knee injury and was released.
 In 2017, he failed in a comeback attempt with the Oakland Raiders.
 He retired and became a real estate entrepreneur in the Austin, Texas, area.
-His website homepage shows a picture of him in his Bills uniform, but there's no mention of the Jets or his NFL career in his bio.

 One punch changed two careers.